Games & Quizzes

 /diˈvīdəd/

-Being split in two or more pieces.
+split into parts.
 To split numbers by another number, e.g. 6 / 2 = 3.

 /THro͞o/